LIPS-scheme/lips/REFERENCE.md

 ```
 (log z)

-Funcntion calculates natural logarithm of z.
-Where argument can be
+Function that calculates natural logarithm of z where the argument can be
 any number (including complex negative and rational).
 If the value is 0 it return NaN.
 ```